-Our Michigan field organizer, Elizabeth Hauptman, interviewed Congresswoman Brenda Lawrence (MI-14) about her work in Congress fighting air pollution and climate change, and why it’s important to protect the health of Michigan’s families now and for the future.
+Our Michigan field organizer, Elizabeth Hauptman, interviewed Congresswoman Rashida Tlaib (MI-13) about her work in Congress fighting air pollution and climate change, and why it’s important to protect the health of Michigan’s families now and for the future.

-This year’s theme for Earth Day is “Restore Our Earth,” and Moms are fighting for Justice in Every Breath.
-How do the themes of restoring, rebuilding, and advocating for equity in climate action resonate with you, personally, and professionally?
+This year’s theme for Earth Day is “Restore Our Earth,” and Moms Clean Air Force is fighting for Justice in Every Breath.
+How do those themes of restoring, rebuilding, and advocating for equity in climate action resonate with you, personally, and professionally?